-students who attend historically under-resourced schools in California, UC's 13 SAPEP programs reached students at more than 1,750 K-12 public schools and all 116 community colleges in 2020-21, raising college eligibility rates, increasing transfer from community college to fouryear institutions, and preparing undergraduates for graduate or professional education.1 The Regents have identified closing achievement gaps, improving access to college, and increasing diversity at UC as among the University's highest priorities.
+California, UC's 13 SAPEP programs reached students at more than 1,510 K-12 public schools and all 116 community colleges in 2021-22, raising college eligibility rates, increasing transfer from community college to four-year institutions, and preparing undergraduates for graduate or professional education.
+The Regents have identified closing equity gaps, improving access to college, and increasing diversity at UC as among the University's highest priorities.
+As part of the multi-year compact with the Governor, the University has also committed to improving student success and advancing equity.

-Through SAPEP programs, UC reaches students and schools in most need of assistance.
-Most schools served by UC SAPEP programs are "high need", as evidenced by high percentages of students at these schools eligible for free or reduced-price meals under the National School Lunch Program (NSLP).
-In 2020-21, 59% of the high schools served by SAPEP's three largest high school programs were those in which more than 60% of all students were eligible for free or reduced-price meals.
-By contrast, 44% of all California public high schools in 2020-21 enrolled students in which more than 60% were eligible for free or reduced-price meals.
+Through SAPEP programs, the University reaches students and schools in most need of assistance.
+Most schools served by the University's SAPEP programs are "high need", as evidenced by high percentages of students at these schools eligible for free or reduced-price meals under the National School Lunch Program (NSLP).
+In 2021-22, 81% of the high schools served by SAPEP's three largest high school programs were those in which more than 60% of all students were eligible for free or reduced-price meals.
+By contrast, 57% of all California public high schools in 2021-22 enrolled students in which more than 60% were eligible for free or reduced-price meals.

-1 The most recent SAPEP data are for the 2020-21 year, the most recent year available, unless otherwise noted.
+1 The most recent SAPEP data are for the 2021-22 year, the most recent year available, unless otherwise noted.

 The effects of the University's SAPEP programs on students from underrepresented groups is significant.
 While enrollment at UC is not the specific goal of UC's academic preparation programs, the ability of students to compete successfully for UC admission is a strong indicator of increased access to postsecondary opportunities.
-Also, these programs increase the diversity of the University.
-For example, in fall 2021, 12% of African-Americans and 12% of Chicanx/Latinx new UC freshmen from California public high schools were 12th-grade participants in UC's student academic preparation programs in 2020-21.
+These programs also increase the diversity of the University: in fall 2021, for example, 12% of African Americans and 12% of Chicanx/Latinx new UC freshmen from California public high schools were 12th-grade participants in UC's student academic preparation programs in 2020-21.